orfeotoolbox/OTB/Documentation/Cookbook/rst/C++/WriteAnApplication.rst

    the input image parameter (with functions ``SetParameterInputImage()`` and ``GetParameterOutputImage()``).
-It will connect the pipelines in applications A and B, to form an “in-memory” connexion.
+It will connect the pipelines in applications A and B, to form an “in-memory” connection.
 This has to be done between the calls to ``DoExecute()`` of application A and B.

 -  Use a temporary filename to store the output image ``a.out`` and read it with ``b.in``.
 In this case, you have to manually call the writers of parameter ``a.out``.

-At the moment, the in-memory connexion of vector data parameters is not supported.
+At the moment, the in-memory connection of vector data parameters is not supported.

 Orchestration